Round Island Lighthouse

 Before Hurricane Katrina, the City of Pascagoula rebuilt the 11-acre beach around the lighthouse and secured it with a concrete breakwater.
 The City received a CIAP grant and planted native vegetation on the new beach to minimize erosion.
 They applied for funding from a TEA-21 grant for restoration and received $250,000 from the Community Heritage Grant Program administered by the Mississippi Department of Archives and History.
 Following Hurricane Katrina in 2005, the battered lighthouse was still there; however, erosion and damage caused by the hurricane had taken its toll.
 Plans were made to barge the lighthouse safely ashore about three miles inland near the Highway 90 bridge.

-The restoration of the Round Island Lighthouse in its new location is now underway and continues at a steady pace.
+The restoration of the Round Island Lighthouse will always ongoing but the building is now open to the public.
+The lighthouse is now safe in its new location.
 The lantern gallery was completed in 2012, the exterior in 2014, and the interior in July 2015.
 The Grand Opening took place in the fall of 2015.
 Please visit www.roundislandlighthouse.org to learn more about the restoration and make a donation to this worthwhile project.